 Dr. Sterneck investigates cell signaling pathways that regulate mammary gland development and tumorigenesis.
-Her recent work using the MMTV-Neu transgenic mouse model discovered that the transcription factor CCAAT/enhancer binding protein delta (CEBPD), can act as a tumor suppressor and promote metastasis.
-Mechanistic studies in both mouse and human cells in culture revealed that while CEBPD inhibits migration and invasiveness of tumor cells, CEBPD supports adaptation to hypoxia and pro-inflammatory gene expression.
-These studies contribute to our understanding of how the microenvironment changes cell phenotypes and promotes malignancy
+Work with transgenic mouse models, human cancer cell lines, and tissue analyses revealed that the transcription factor CCAAT/enhancer binding protein delta (CEBPD), can act as a tumor suppressor or promote metastasis.
+Mechanistic studies showed that CEBPD inhibits migration and invasiveness of tumor cells while also supporting adaptation to hypoxia and pro-inflammatory gene expression.
+These and ongoing studies contribute to our understanding of how the microenvironment changes cell phenotypes and promotes neoplastic malignancy.

 The C/EBPδ Transcription Factor: Dr. Jekyll and Mr. Hyde in Mammary Tumor Biology

 My laboratory conducts basic research to better understand cell signaling pathways that regulate mammary gland development and tumorigenesis.
 In particular, we investigate the physiological functions of the transcription factor CCAAT/enhancer binding protein delta (C/EBPδ), encoded by the CEBPD gene.
 We use genetically engineered mice and human breast epithelial cell lines to elucidate the molecular mechanisms of CEBPδ's functions in development and tumorigenesis.
 In addition, we analyze patient samples to guide our approaches and determine the clinical relevance of our observations.
 Our long-term goal is to understand the normal cell functions and perturbations that affect breast tumor biology.